Xueting-Deng/Spatial-RSCR-Simulator/README.md

 # Spatial-RSCR-Simulator
 This repository include code for RSCR mechanism simulation, animation and database generation.
+The generated database can be downloaded at https://www.kaggle.com/datasets/purwarlab/rscr-mechanisms.

 ## Spatial RSCR Mechanism
 Spatial RSCR mechanism is a 1-DOF, close-look mechanism.
 It can generate various spatial path, and has potential application on rehabilitation mechanisms, flapping-wing robot, etc.